jamesrr39/backbone-grid/README.md

 * [npm](https://docs.npmjs.com/getting-started/installing-node)
 * grunt `npm install -g grunt-cli`

+## Usage

+Use it like a normal backbone view; pass it an element, a collection, and pass an array of columns.
+See the [examples](./examples) for getting started.

 ## Build (pull in 3rd party resources via bower, run tests)

     grunt install